sniperdev/messenger/README.md

 # Messenger App
-It is simple chat app created with Vite, React + TailwindCSS, Database and Auth is in Supabase
+It is simple chat app created with Vite, React + TailwindCSS, Database and Auth is in Firebase

 ## Setup